jeffnd/nd013-c1-vision-starter/README.md

 From the plots, it is obvious that both losses are very noisy, especially localization loss.
 And localization loss does not seem to converge.
 Precision and Recall are extremly low and the model can barely detect and classify any object.

 #### Improve on the reference
-This section should highlight the different strategies you adopted to improve your model.
-It should contain relevant figures and details of your findings.

 1.Increase the batch size from 2 to 6: batch size of 2 is too low for regular training of a large-size CNN like ResNet50.
 The detailed pipeline is in experiments/test1/pipeline_new.config.
 The results are as follows.
 Training and validation loss of the model: